Frank Gore Jr.: Professional career

 Gore went undrafted in the 2024 NFL draft, and signed with the Buffalo Bills as an undrafted free agent.
 On August 27, 2024, he was released and re-signed to the practice squad the following day.

-He signed a reserve/future contract on January 27, 2025.
-On August 26, 2025, Gore Jr. was released by the Bills as part of final roster cuts and re-signed to the practice squad the following day.
+Gore signed a reserve/future contract with Buffalo on January 27, 2025.
+On August 26, Gore was released by the Bills as part of final roster cuts; he was re-signed to the team's practice squad the following day.
+Gore was called up to the active roster on January 11, 2026, for the Bills' Wild Card Round playoff game against the Jacksonville Jaguars, following an injury to Ty Johnson.
+He caught one pass from Josh Allen for six yards and no carries in limited action during his postseason debut.

+On January 19, 2026, Gore signed another reserve/futures contract with the Bills.
+He was waived on August 30 as part of final roster cuts and re-signed to the practice squad the next day.
+Gore was elevated to the active roster for the first two games of the regular season and saw playing time as the team's third running back and fullback.